jalcock-training/azure-hybrid-landing-zone/docs/architecture/landing-zone-design.md

 This document describes the design of the Azure Landing Zone that underpins the hybrid cloud environment.
 The landing zone establishes the governance, identity, policy, and subscription structure required to support secure, scalable, and consistent deployments across both Azure-native and Azure Arc–enabled resources.

+## Security-by-Design Principles
+The landing zone is built around a defence‑in‑depth model aligned with the Microsoft Cloud Security Benchmark (MCSB).
+Security is embedded into each architectural layer through:
+- Identity-first access using MFA, least‑privilege RBAC, and managed identities
+- No public administrative endpoints, with all access routed through an ephemeral jump‑ACI
+- Network isolation using hub-and-spoke topology, NSGs, and deny‑all inbound rules
+- Private endpoints securing access to Key Vault, Storage, and shared services
+- Azure Policy enforcing naming, tagging, diagnostic settings, and private access
+- Diagnostic logging enabled across platform and workload resources
+- Automated VM lifecycle management ensuring compute is only active when required
+- Removal of public IPs from compute resources to minimise attack surface
+- Consistent enforcement of secure defaults across cloud and hybrid resources

+These principles ensure the environment remains cost‑efficient while demonstrating enterprise‑grade security patterns, even without paid Defender for Cloud features.

 ## 1. Purpose of the Landing Zone

 The landing zone provides the foundational control plane for the environment.
 Its purpose is to ensure that all resources—cloud or hybrid—are deployed within a governed, compliant, and well‑structured framework.
 This includes: